Used Holden Monaro review: 2001-2006

 Make sure the automatic transmission changes smoothly and quietly, it should be virtually seamless except when accelerated hard.

-We have seen damage on the bumper corners, these are big cars and can be hard to squeeze into tight parking spots.
+Look for signs of body damage and for crash repairs.
+If there's the slightest doubt as to the body’s condition have a professional give it a thorough inspection.
+We often see minor damage on the bumper corners as these are big cars and can be hard to squeeze into tight parking spots.